wgmo/graphtik/docs/source/arch.rst

     steps
     execution steps
-        The :attr:`ExecutionPlan.steps` contains a list of the operation-nodes only from the `dag`, topologically sorted, and interspersed with *instruction steps* needed to `compute` the asked `outputs` from the given `inputs`.
+        The :attr:`.ExecutionPlan.steps` contains a list of the operation-nodes only from the `dag`, topologically sorted, and interspersed with *instruction steps* needed to `compute` the asked `outputs` from the given `inputs`.